 The end state of pulling the laptop batteries apart is to get the singular 18650 batteries out.
-Once we have them out and ready to go we can begin to analyse them to see if they are suitable for our powerwall.
+Once we have them out and ready to go we can begin to analyze them to see if they are suitable for our power wall.
 Noting that these batteries did come from old laptop batteries we really do not know what state they are in, we must ‘process’ the cells to determine the capacity of every cell.
 Also, try and detect the bad from the good cells.

 Step two – process a heap of cells